Tilt-up Walls and Roofing • Important Facts & Guidelines

 The counter-flashing may also be installed separately, an inch or so above the top of the base flashing, with its own rivets.
 This is preferable because it provides better protection, but of course it costs more.

 Some contractors will simply use a termination bar that has its own sealant trough (as in the detail above) and will not use a separate piece of counter-flashing.
-This should not be considered optimal and a separate counter-flashing should be specified.
+This should not be considered optimal and a separate counter-flashing component should be specified.

 Regardless, the base flashing should always have a strip of compressive sealant tape along the back of its top edge as a last line of defense if the sealant fails.